bacemtayeb/Datasets/README.md

 # Datasets
-Some useful public datasets for data analysis
+A collection of public datasets for Machine Learning, some are raw data and others are csv files.